 To receive free unlimited phone service including data, talk, and text, you first must be approved through the National Verifier.
 You can bring your own phone and keep your number to experience Q Link Wireless’ 4G LTE/5G network coverage.
 We will ship you a free SIM Card Kit so you can get unlimited data, talk & text if you already participate in government programs such as Medicaid, Food Stamps (SNAP), and Supplemental Security Income (SSI).
 Once approved, you can begin the phone activation process to receive free phone service.

-Did you know that you can get 3 Gigs of Data, plus UNLIMITED talk & text through the government Lifeline Assistance Program?
+Did you know that you can get unlimited data, talk, & text through the government Lifeline Assistance Program?
 Signing up is fast and easy.
 No credit checks, No contract, No bills ever.
 Automatically qualify if you participate in programs like Food stamps (SNAP), Medicaid, SSI, Section 8 or you may qualify based on low income.
 Click here to sign up today!

-Q Link Wireless is the nations fastest growing provider of the Federal Lifeline Assistance program.
+Q Link Wireless is one the nation’s largest provider of the Federal Lifeline Assistance and Affordable Connectivity Programs.